An official website of the United States government

 Haga clic aquí para descargar la solicitud de membresía del RAB.

-A Technical Review Committee was formed in 2001, including several local residents, to provide a forum for discussing the investigation and cleanup of western Vieques.
-In addition, periodic updates of the activities on eastern Vieques were provided at these meetings.
-In 2004, the TRC was expanded into a Restoration Advisory Board (RAB), to involve more community members in the cleanup planning process.
-This group of interested Vieques residents and government representatives provides a valuable link between the Navy, EPA, EQB and the local community, as the investigation and cleanup of Vieques under the CERCLA ("Superfund") process continues.
+The Vieques Technical Review Committee (TRC), the predecessor to the RAB, was formed in 2001 to provide a forum for discussing the investigation and cleanup progress.
+In 2004, the TRC transitioned to the RAB by including more community members in the cleanup process.
+This group of Vieques residents and government representatives provides a valuable link between the Navy, EPA, Puerto Rico Department of Natural and Environmental Resources (PRDNER), United States Fish and Wildlife Service (USFWS), and the local community, as the investigation and cleanup under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or "Superfund") of former Navy training areas on Vieques continues.

 RAB Meetings are always open to the public.
 The RAB meets every 3 months.
-RAB meeting dates are announced in flyers and by megaphone trucks in Vieques.
+RAB meeting dates are announced on social media, in flyers, and by megaphone trucks in Vieques.

 RAB Meetings